IMAGE VIA @EAT_GAUCHO | INSTAGRAM

 The paleo diet is no joke.
-And if you’ve adopted this primal way of eating, more power to ya.
-A strict policy against all things dairy, grain, and refined sugar (among other things) means there’s little wiggle room for eating anything our caveman ancestors didn’t eat.
+And if you’ve adopted this primal way of eating, more power to you.
+With a strict policy against all dairy, grain, and refined sugar, there is little wiggle room for eating anything our caveman ancestors didn’t eat.
 Bottom line: whole foods are in and processed ones are out.

 So there’s no doubt that exploring the local restaurant scene can get tricky for our paleo friends.
 Luckily, Pittsburgh is ahead of the healthy eating curve.
-The city’s home to quite a few paleo-friendly hot spots where you can enjoy your food without giving up the clean lifestyle.
+The city’s home to quite a few paleo-friendly hot spots where you can enjoy your food without sacrificing a clean lifestyle.

 Customization is the name of the game at Choolaah.
-While there’s no paleo-specific menu yet (we’re holdin’ out hope for the future), there is plenty of flexibility at the East Liberty Indian BBQ spot.
-Try a dish that mixes fresh, crisp lettuce with warm, roasted veggies, like the Choolaah Salad with (sustainable, Faroe Islands-caught) salmon.
+While there’s no paleo-specific menu yet, there is plenty of flexibility at the East Liberty Indian BBQ spot.
+Try a dish that mixes fresh, crisp lettuce with warm, roasted veggies, like the Choolaah Salad with sustainable, Faroe Islands-caught salmon.
 Hold the paneer and pita chips.
-This bowl has so much flavor packed in, you won’t even miss ‘em.
+This bowl has so much flavor packed in, you won’t even miss them.

-Another build-your-own-style spot on East Liberty that makes choosing your clean cuisine almost too easy.
+This build-your-own spot in East Liberty makes choosing clean cuisine almost too easy.
 But this time, we’re talking salads and stir-fry, so get creative.
 Sub rice for lettuce cups, load on the protein, then seal the deal with your favorite sauce or dressing.
 Want something sweet to go with the savory?
 Enjoy the natural flavor of honeygrow’s cold-pressed, no-sugar-added juice selection.

-This bicycle-lovin’, health-conscious cafe will quickly become a staple spot for any paleo dieters who needs a little shake up in their dinner routine.
+This health-conscious cafe will quickly become a staple spot for any paleo dieters who need a shake up in their dinner routine.
 Hit East Carson St. and check out OTB’s specialty paleo menu.
-Designed with you primal eaters in mind (and with a little help from CrossFit Athletics), the menu ensures you’ll never second guess your order again.
-And the food is nothing if not creative.
-When your dairy-free pizza is baked on a chicken “crust” (yeah, you read that right), you know you’ve found yourself in whole food heaven.
+Designed with primal eaters in mind — and with a little help from CrossFit Athletics — the menu ensures you’ll never second guess your order again.
+Skip the bun and chips and try any of their delicious and aptly named burgers on a bed of mixed greens.

-Gaucho is the talk of the Strip District — and with good reason.
-Follow the line that wraps around Penn and into the cozy heart of a first-come, first-served cafe to place your order.
+Gaucho is the talk of the Strip District, and for good reason.
+Follow the line that wraps around Penn and into the heart of a first-come, first-serve cafe to place your order.
 Everything, and we mean everything, is cooked to wood-fired perfection.
 Need a tip?
-The Steak Plates are where the action’s at.
+The Steak Plates are where the action is at.
 From Flank to NY Strip, these juicy cuts are served with a ridiculously flavorful house-made chimichurri and La Casa salad.

 Comfort food that’s clean and simple.
 Scratch Food and Beverage brings the flavor to Troy Hill with a small, yet accessible, menu of local foods.
 Skeptical of the lineup?
 The Scratch staff will happily review all dishes and ingredients with any health-conscious foodie.
 Give ’em a call to hear their daily options, chat with their chef, and find something perfect for your paleo palate.